chef/chef-cli/README.md

 we recommend to only run them on dedicated, isolated hosts (we do this in our build cluster to verify each build).

-### Using ChefDK as Your Primary Development Environment
+### Using Chef as Your Primary Development Environment

-By default, ChefDK only adds a few select applications to your `PATH` and packages them in such a way that they are isolated from any other Ruby development tools you have on your system.
+By default, Chef Workstation only adds a few select applications to your `PATH` and packages them in such a way that they are isolated from any other Ruby development tools you have on your system.
 If you're happily using your system ruby, rvm, rbenv, chruby or any other development environment, you can continue to do so.
-Just ensure that the ChefDK provided applications appear first in your `PATH` before any gem-installed versions and you're good to go.
+Just ensure that the Workstation- provided applications appear first in your `PATH` before any gem-installed versions and you're good to go.

-If you'd like to use ChefDK as your primary Ruby/Chef Infra development environment, however, you can do so by initializing your shell with ChefDK's environment.
+If you'd like for Chef to provide your primary Ruby/Chef Infra development environment, however, you can do so by initializing your shell with Chef Workstation's environment.

 To try it temporarily, in a new terminal session, run: